aws-powertools/powertools-lambda-dotnet/apidocs/index.md

 # AWS Lambda Powertools for .NET API

-Welcome to the *AWS Lambda Powertools for .NET* API reference.
+Welcome to the **AWS Lambda Powertools for .NET API** reference.
 This documentation contains the API details for all supported utilities.

-To get started use the `API` menu on the navigation bar, or search for specific keywords on the search box on top-right corner of your screen.
+To get started use the `API Documentaion` menu on the navigation bar, or search for specific keywords on the search box on top-right corner of your screen.

 > [!NOTE]
 > Are you looking for documentation on how to use AWS Lambda Powertools for .NET utilities and code samples?